Yuli Gurriel Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.3 K/9, the sixth-best in MLB.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.69).
+- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.63).

-- White Sox pitchers combine to allow the second-most home runs in baseball (89 total, 1.4 per game).
+- White Sox pitchers combine to give up the third-most home runs in baseball (90 total, 1.4 per game).

-- The right-hander's last time out was on Saturday against the Detroit Tigers, when he threw 5 1/3 innings, surrendering one earned run while giving up two hits.
+- His last time out came on Sunday against the Detroit Tigers, when the righty threw seven innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.